csj1012/portfolio2023/src/models/blog/posts/md/frameworks-are-cool-fundamentals-are-forever.md

 Frameworks give us capabilities to do complex operations more easily.
 It's not like there aren't reasons why these frameworks are developed.

-So it's absolutely worth your time to explore them and evaluate whether or not they work for you.
+So it's absolutely worth your time to explore them and evaluate whether they work for you.

 Does this mean you have to jump from buzzword to buzzword, learning whatever you think "employers are looking for?"
 No!
 The important thing is to pick something that intrigues you, explore it, and get your hands dirty in it.
 Compare it to other things you know.